 For more information about each session format, see below.
 The review criteria below should also be helpful as you develop your proposal.

-This information is intended to be helpful for you and your team as you craft your proposal.
-All proposals will be evaluated by a team of reviewers, using a Likert scale.
+This information is intended to help you and your team as you craft your proposal.
+All proposals will be evaluated by a team of reviewers using a Likert scale.
 They will consider:

 - Is the proposed session appropriate for this conference in terms of theme and focus?